 The very first step is checking your pulse.
 Check for your pulse at a carotid artery, one that runs through your neck.
 Do not press too hard to restrict the blood flow.
 Press lightly till you feel your pulse, the rate of the pulse is not important.
 A palpable carotid pulse means that the person in question has a pumping pressure of 60-70 mmHg.

 The second step is to feel the pulse through the femoral arteries which run from your abdomen through the thighs.
-You can palpate it easily at a specific point which will be only a few inches one either side of the midway of both the thighs and the abdomen.
+You can palpate it easily at a specific point which will be only a few inches on either side of the midway of both the thighs and the abdomen.
 The blood pressure here is going to be comparatively lower.
-A patient with palpable femoral pulse has a minimum systolic pressure of 70-80 mmHg.
+A patient with a palpable femoral pulse has a minimum systolic pressure of 70-80 mmHg.

-Last step is to feel a pulse on one of the radical arteries.
+The last step is to feel a pulse on one of the radical arteries.
 These arteries run along the underside of your arm, close to the two bones of your forearm.
 Place your finger gently at the base of your thumb where the hand meets the wrist.
 A palpable radical pulse means that the patient has a systolic pressure of over 80mmHg.
-The radical artery is small and present at a higher part in the body as compared to the femoral artery.
+The radical artery is small and present at a higher part of the body as compared to the femoral artery.
 Hence it is important for the pressure to be over 80mHg so that the pulse can reach the radical artery.

 A word of caution